 Between pounding the pavement on the sidewalks of Manhattan and wearing tight shoes, you may be prone to developing calluses.
-While making a shoe change may help improve the rough, thick skin, if your callus is causing pain, Vito La Puma, DPM and the podiatric specialists at Healthy Step Podiatry, with an office located in the Financial District of New York City, can evaluate it and provide treatment to reduce your pain and smooth out your skin.
+While making a shoe change may help improve the rough, thick skin, if your callus is causing pain, Vito La Puma, DPM and the podiatric specialists at Healthy Step Podiatry, with an office located in Midtown East and the Financial District of New York City, can evaluate it and provide treatment to reduce your pain and smooth out your skin.
 For expert foot care from a team that wants every step you take to be your best, call the office today or request an appointment online.

 A callus is a thickened, rough layer of skin that develops as a means of protection against friction.
 Calluses most often develop on the feet or hands.

 A callus isn’t the same thing as a corn.
 Although they both develop on the feet, corns tend to develop on the part of your foot that doesn’t bear weight and usually have a hard center that may be painful.

 A callus, on the other hand, usually develops on the weight-bearing portion of your foot and doesn’t usually cause pain.
 Calluses also tend to be larger than corns.

 You may be at risk of developing a callus if you wear shoes that are too tight or decide to go sockless.
 Foot deformities, such as bunions and hammertoes, may also increase your risk.

 If your callus is causing pain, you should contact the specialists at Healthy Step Podiatry for an evaluation.
 You should also seek help from the podiatric experts if you have a medical condition that affects blood flow to your feet or you have diabetes.

 If you have diabetes, you are at risk of foot problems due to both nerve damage that makes it hard for you to “feel” if something is wrong and also a decrease in blood flow that may increase your risk of infection.